Roger (Kahn) and Me. A memoir of sports and writing

 It feels odd, though perhaps only to me, that Canada lost a sportswriter who also covered more "serious" areas, and wrote books -- Christie Blatchford -- the same week Roger Kahn died, who could be described similarly and wrote, among much else, The Boys of Summer, about the Brooklyn Dodgers of the Jackie Robinson years.
 Roger was 92, Christie just 68.

-In the mid-1960s I was doing an M.A. in religion at Columbia and studying at a New York rabbinical seminary when a prof asked if I'd like to help a journalist he knew with his first book, about American Jews.
+In the mid-1960s I was doing an MA in religion at Columbia and studying at a New York rabbinical seminary when a prof asked if I'd like to help a journalist he knew with his first book, about American Jews.

 I'd had writing dreams before becoming captivated by theology and faith, so I signed on with Roger Kahn.
 He'd been a baseball reporter who wanted to branch out.
 But he felt uncomfortable with the religious component of his topic.
 My job was interviewing religious figures and typing up the results.
 To help, he gave me a brief course.